 Table of Contents

 Los Angeles tourists often wonder whether renting a car is necessary or if they can navigate the city without one.
 The good news is that it is possible and a more sensible choice, especially if you plan to focus on exploring specific areas or find the idea of driving in an unfamiliar city daunting.
-Fortunately, Los Angeles provides an excellent alternative in the form of the Metro Red Line Tour.
+Los Angeles provides an excellent alternative in the form of the Metro Red Line Tour.
 Through the L.A.
-Metro subway and over-ground train system, the city allows travelers to access numerous top attractions with ease.
+Metro subway and overground train system, the city allows travelers to access numerous attractions with ease.

-Benefits of Exploring Los Angeles Without A Car
+Benefits Of Exploring Los Angeles Without A Car

-Public Transportation Options in Los Angeles
+Public Transportation Options In Los Angeles

-Los Angeles Metro is designed to provide affordable, easy-to-use public transportation to most of LA and its major attractions.
+The Los Angeles Metro is designed to provide affordable, easy-to-use public transportation to most of LA and its major attractions.

 It is recommended to purchase a reusable TAP Card to ride the city’s system of buses, trains, and subways.
 Your TAP Card can be loaded with preset cash values and used on all three systems as needed.
-It’s super easy to add extra cash as well.
+It’s easy to add extra cash as well.

 Lastly, using the MTA’s Trip Planner, you can plan your trip routes and estimate travel times.